Never too Old: Play Guitar and Reclaim Your Musical Joy

-You pick up your guitar and your fingers ache.
-Maybe your joints whisper “too old,” or your body balks at movement you once took for granted.
-You tell yourself, “Maybe I should’ve started years ago.”
+You pick up your guitar and your fingers start to ache.
+Maybe your joints whisper your too old or your body resists movement you once took for granted.
+You tell yourself, “Maybe Im not able for this anymore, maybe that was a thing I could do when I was younger, I just have to accept where I am now"

-But here's what I've seen, working with people for years now and I mean this: that ache, that hesitation?
-They're not signs you missed your chance.
+They're not signs you missed your chance and should give up.
 They're actually the signal that your creative flame is still alive, still quietly pushing you forward.
 Still asking you to pay attention.

 The Real Myth You’ve Been Believing

-Look, maybe the dust has settled a bit in your life now.
+Ok so maybe the dust has settled a bit in your life now.
 Kids are older, work's calmed down some, or maybe things just got quieter.
-And that old hunger to create?
+That old hunger to create?
 It's knocking again.

-But when you try to answer the door, fear barges in first.
+But when you try to answer the door, fear and doubt barge in first.

-Somewhere along the way, and I don't know where exactly, maybe school, maybe culture, maybe just the accumulation of a thousand small messages you absorbed this lie: that music belongs to the young.
+Somewhere along the way, and I don't know where exactly for you, maybe school, maybe culture, maybe just the accumulation of a thousand small messages you likely absorbed the lie that music belongs to the young.

 That fast fingers matter more than feeling.
-That if you didn't start early, you missed your shot.
+That if you didn't start early, you missed your shot, that if you stopped years ago you shouldn't or can't start again because your hands are too sore or your back aches or that old clicky shoulder is clicking.

 Why Age and Pain Don’t Cancel Neuroplasticity